The ESP32 features multiple pins that support PWM functionality, giving us great flexibility to control various devices.

 Once we have configured the parameters, we can set the duty cycle to control the intensity of the output signal.

-A duty cycle of 0 means that the pin will always be low, while a duty cycle of 255 will keep the pin always high.
+A duty cycle of 0 means the pin will always be low, while a duty cycle of 255 will keep the pin always high.

-function.
-Here is an example of how to control the intensity of the LED connected to the PWM pin:
+To set the duty cycle, we use the ledcWrite() function.
+Here’s an example of how to control the intensity of an LED connected to the PWM pin:

 int dutyCycle = 128; // Duty cycle value (0 to 255)